-The dispensary stock was generally arranged alphabetically on in drawers and on shelves.
+The dispensary stock was generally arranged alphabetically on shelves and in movable shelving racks.
 It was organised and tidy.
 Certain groups of medicines were stored out of alphabetical order including those prescribed for diabetes.
 Date checking was undertaken regularly and records were kept.
 Spot checks revealed no date-expired medicines or mixed batches.
 Prescriptions containing owings were appropriately managed, and the prescription was kept with the balance until it was collected.
 Stock was obtained from reputable sources.
 Records of recalls and alerts were annotated with the outcome and the date actioned and were stored in the pharmacy.

 The pharmacy stored CDs in accordance with legal requirements in approved cabinets.
 Denaturing kits were available for safe destruction of CDs.
 Expired CDs were clearly marked and segregated in the cabinet.
-Patient returned CDs were recorded in a register and destroyed in the presence of a witness with two signatures recorded.
+Patient returned CDs were recorded in a register and destroyed in the presence of a witness and two signatures were recorded.
 The dispensary fridge was clean, tidy and well organised and records of temperatures were maintained.
 The maximum and minimum temperatures were within the required range.

-The pharmacy kept records of deliveries made to people in their own homes with appropriate signatures.
+Logs were kept of deliveries made to people in their own homes with appropriate signatures.
 Confidentiality was maintained when obtaining signatures.
 The manager described the process followed in the event of failed deliveries to ensure that patients received their delivery in a timely manner, particularly those considered to be vulnerable, and this was found to be adequate.
 Patient returned medication was dealt with appropriately.

-Principle 5 - Equipment and facilities Standards met
+Principle 5 - Equipment and facilities ✓ Standards met